 The Mineral Resource mineralisation envelope uses a 0.5% Ni cut-off reflecting the on-set of sulphide nickel mineralisation on the likelihood that the mined ore will be processed using conventional sulphide concentration processes.
-Open pit mining at Widgie 3 occurred between 1988 to 1989 by WMC and produced 108,503t at 1.45% Ni for 1,575t of nickel.
-Underground mining was carried out between 1990 and 1991 producing 14,158t at 4.06% Ni for 575t of nickel.
-The sulphide ore from Widgie 3 was trucked and processed at the Kambalda Nickel Concentrator (KNC).
-This demonstrates the fresh rock ore at Widgie 3 can be successfully processed using conventional flotation.
-Only the fresh rock of the Widgie 3 nickel sulphide mineralisation has been reported in this MRE with all nickel oxide or transitional areas excluded.
+There has been no historic mining at WTS however the Widgie 3 deposit (approximately 2km south of WTS) was mined via open pit and underground from 1988 to 1991.
+The sulphide ore from Widgie 3 was trucked and processed at the Kambalda Nickel Concentrator (KNC), demonstrating fresh sulphide ore from Widgie South can be successfully processed into a sulphide concentrate using conventional flotation.
+Only the fresh rock zone of the WTS nickel sulphide mineralisation has been reported in the Mineral Resource with all nickel oxide or transitional areas excluded.
 Other than the assumption that future mining will be by underground mining methods exclusively, no other mining and metallurgical factors or assumptions were used in compiling the updated MRE.